sem635NAU/SSTT_LSST/Sage/readme.txt

 15) You should now be able to run main.py 	(but make sure you reactivate your conda environment and CD into the workspace first)

-16) From there, every time you boot up the program you should run something that looks like this from Anaconda Prompt:
+16) From there, every time you boot up Ubuntu you need to:

-conda activate lsst                      # conda activate lsst2 cd LSST python main.py
+	a) Activate your Conda environment
+	b) cd into your project folder
+	c) Run whatever .py files you'd like